 Wooden Pole Fencing

 If you’d rather go with metal fencing there are plenty of styles and materials to choose from.
-From aluminium to steel, palisade to chainlink, metal fencing is popular as an added security barrier to your home.
+From aluminium to steel, palisade to chainlink.
+Metal fencing is popular as an added security barrier to your home.
 It can also be painted and is incredibly robust.

 Aluminium fencing is lightweight and does not corrode.
 This makes it great for extreme temperatures and inclement weather.
-Aluminium has been used primarily in commercial settings but is also used as barriers around swimming pools.
+Aluminium has been used primarily in commercial settings but also as barriers around swimming pools.
 Aluminium is also recyclable making it more eco-friendly.

 As it is so lightweight, aluminium can be dented or bent leading to extensive repairs.
 It is also not traditionally a house fencing material so will require clever styling to fit the home aesthetic.